Thursday, August 13, 2015

 Fireplace in the Living Room

-Alot of the farm has been sold and most of the rest of the farm the roads are not very good so we did not venture any further.
+A lot of the farm has been sold, and most of the rest of it.
+The roads are not very good, so we did not venture any further.

-We were going to try out the Bar BQ Restaurant between Athens and Rogersville but it is not open on Mondays and Tuesdays.
+We were going to try out the Bar BQ Restaurant between Athens and Rogersville, but it is not open on Mondays and Tuesdays.

-We pickup the van from Champion Chrysler after having the back seat fixed so it will go it will store and come back up into a sitting position.
+We picked up the van from Champion Chrysler after having the back seat fixed, so it will fit well in the storage and can be raised back into a sitting position.

-We drove to Stanfield's in Rogersville, my husband ordered a New York Strip, baked potato and salad bar.
-I ordered the kids three piece shrimp with cole slaw and two hushpuppies.
+We drove to Stanfield's in Rogersville, and my husband ordered a New York Strip, baked potato, and salad bar.
+I ordered the kids a three-piece shrimp plate with coleslaw and two hushpuppies.

-Another hot day adventure but most of what we did was inside.
+Another hot day adventure, but most of what we did was inside.

-The clouds were beautiful today
+The clouds were beautiful today.

 Monday, August 10, 2015

-2009 ~Sunday August 23, Lawrence County Alabama Historical Markers
+2009 ~Sunday Aug 23, Lawrence County Alabama Historical Markers

-We started out in Courtland taking pictures, first the Harris Simpson, most of the other markers were in or near the city park
+We started out in Courtland, taking pictures —first the Harris Simpson.
+Most of the other markers were in or near the city park.

 The Town of Courtland 1819